SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/keyboard.ko.md

 ## sendKeys

 The sendKeys types a key sequence in DOM element even if modifier key sequence is encountered.
+[Here](https://www.w3.org/TR/webdriver/#keyboard-actions) are the list of possible keystrokes that WebDriver Supports.

 {{< code-tab >}}
   {{< code-panel language="java" >}}